number571/go-peer/README.md

 3. The `network` module is a decentralized communication between network nodes.
 Allows you to delimit networks and give information a random appearance using the network key.
 4. The `network/anonymity` module to ensure anonymity based on the fifth^ stage.
 Presents the main functions for working with the network on top of the `network` and `network/anonymity/queue` modules.
 5. The `network/anonymity/queue` module represents the generation, storage and issuance of encrypted messages every time the period specified by the application is reached.
 Uses the `client`, `client/message` and `network/message` modules.
+6. The `database` module is a `key-value` database with the functions of value encryption and key hashing.

 > Examples of works in the directory [github.com/number571/go-peer/examples](https://github.com/number571/go-peer/tree/master/examples "Examples");